ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 # 3. High-Level Overview

-## Why Ixian is Different?
+## Why is Ixian Different?
 Ixian is a completely new implemetation of the blockchain concept.
 We have termed our method the 'Redacted Blockchain' and it differs from contemporary DLT technology in several key areas:
 * Full Wallets are stored with every DLT Master node
-* Complete blockchain history is not required to normal operation
+* Complete blockchain history is not required for normal operation
 * Presence list with all DLT Master nodes is stored and updated by each Master node
 * Signature Freeze, a method which allows nodes to keep signing already accepted blocks until a certain threshold (currently this is set to the most recent 5 blocks), but prevents tampering after that.
-* TODO: ...?
+* Completely custom codebase - Ixian is not a fork of an existing project
+* Custom, new algorithm for operation (`Ixiac`)
+* Ixian was designed from the ground up to support a large number of users

+## Encryption and Signatures

+Ixian chose 4096-bit RSA with SHA512 as the primary signature algorithm.
+The choice was influenced both by security and performance concerns.
+While Elliptic-Curve Cryptography brings some advantages in terms of key- and signature size, the performance (in particular when verifying signatures) is too slow for the use cases required by Ixian.

 ## Node